-When searching for a home loan, a potential borrower should look for the lowest home loan interest rates, the least fees and charges, and the ease of the loan process.
-Borrowers should always conduct thorough research of the lending institution, compare different loan offers, and read all the terms and conditions carefully before signing up.
+When looking for a home loan, you should consider the lowest home loan interest rates, the least fees and charges, and the ease of the loan process.
+You should always do a thorough research of the lender, compare different loan offers, and read all the terms and conditions carefully before signing up.

 Disclaimer: This article has been prepared on the basis of internal data, publicly available information and other sources believed to be reliable.
 The information contained in this article is for general purposes only and not a complete disclosure of every material fact.
 It should not be construed as investment advice to any party.
 The article does not warrant the completeness or accuracy of the information, and disclaims all liabilities, losses and damages arising out of the use of this information.
 Readers shall be fully liable/responsible for any decision taken on the basis of this article.